oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Disclosure Date Newer than Revision History
 <disclosure-date-newer-than-revision-history>
-For each vulnerability, it MUST be tested that the `disclosure_date` is earlier or equal to the `date` of the newest item of the `revision_history` if the `disclosure_date` is in the past at the time of the test execution.
-As the timestamps might use different timezones, the sorting MUST take timezones into account.
+For each vulnerability, it SHALL be tested that the `disclosure_date` is earlier or equal to the `date` of the newest item of the `revision_history` if the `disclosure_date` is in the past at the time of the test execution.
+As the timestamps might use different timezones, the sorting SHALL take timezones into account.

 #quote(block: true)[
 The result of the test is dependent upon the time of the execution of